Vasectomy in Los Angeles, CA

 More Questions?
 Ask Dr. Alarcon!

-If you would like additional information about the no-scalpel vasectomy procedure, or would like to see if you are a candidate, please contact Alarcon Urology Center today at (626) 284-9278 to schedule an appointment with urologist J Antonio Alarcon, MD in Montebello, CA, just a short trip from Los Angeles.
+If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, please contact Alarcon Urology Center today at (626) 284-9278 to schedule an appointment with urologist J Antonio Alarcon, MD in Montebello, CA, just a short trip from Los Angeles.
 You may also request an appointment with us online using our secure form.